D. Policy on Drugs and Alcohol

 Please note, multiple violations at the low- and mid-level will result in more severe sanctions.

 In all cases, a student involved in an alcohol and other drug policy violation will be required to meet with a college official.
 The determination of sanctions rests solely with the college official meeting with a student.
-Sanctions will be determined based on the circumstances of the incident, a conversation with the student, a review of the student’s past actions (including the student’s conduct record), and considering what is most likely to effect a positive and lasting change in a student’s behavior.
+Sanctions will be determined based on the circumstances of the incident, a conversation with the student, a review of the student’s past actions (including the student’s conduct record) and considering what is most likely to affect a positive and lasting change in a student’s behavior.
 Within these guidelines, certain minimum sanctions have been established, based on the violation level, as follows:

-Sanction Level Violation Type Minimum Sanctionsh
+Sanction Level Violation Type Minimum Sanctions

 Level 1 First low-level violation